mikeprivette/NIST-to-Tech/README.md

 # NIST-to-Tech

-An open-source listing of cybersecurity technology mapped to the NIST Cybersecurity Framework (CSF).
+An open-source listing of cybersecurity technologies and vendor tools mapped to the NIST Cybersecurity Framework (CSF).

 ## The NIST Cybersecurity Framework